Participating in Lecturers and Tutorials

 - Write up your references as you go.
 That way you will not lose important reference details and you won’t have a horrible, big task to complete at the end of your assignment.

-- Make sure you know the correct referencing style for each of your units.
-Check that you are using correct style with each Unit Outline and remember not to mix them up.
+- Make sure you know the correct referencing style for each of your subjects.
+Check that you are using correct style with each Subject Outline and remember not to mix them up.

 - Referencing and citation is essential in academic writing.
 Begin preparing references for your assignments early and use the University Library web guide to help you.

-- If your unit uses Australian Psychological Association referencing buy an APA Style Guide and keep it next to your computer.
-If your course uses this referencing, it is very demanding but your marks will be better if you get your referencing right.
+- If your subject uses Australian Psychological Association referencing buy an APA Style Guide and keep it next to your computer.
+If your program uses this referencing, it is very demanding but your marks will be better if you get your referencing right.
 For information about other referencing styles, see the Style Guide.

 - Never forget or leave referencing to the last minute.
 It is too easy to lose your reference sources or page numbers if you leave it til the last minute.